USING THE VET FLEECE

 to the laundry mat and putting THREE 4'x4' fleece in each triple sized machine, at $5.00/each

-20 minutes later, I bring home, hang to dry to extend the life instead of the dryer.
+I bring home, hang to dry to extend the life of the fleece instead of the dryer.

-If you use the dryer distributors say not to use fabric softener.
+If you use the dryer, Fleece distributors say, not to use liquid fabric softener.

 This is how I have my mom's set up during whelping and for the first 1-2 days